Stock market today: Strong earnings reports support stocks a day after Wall Street's sharp fall - ExBulletin

 Akamai Technologies fell 7.9% after reporting mixed results.
 Its profit for the latest quarter exceeded analysts' forecasts, but its revenue was lower.

-In overseas stock markets, London's FTSE 100 rose 0.8% following a better-than-expected UK inflation report.
+In overseas stock markets, London's FTSE 100 rose 0.7% following a better-than-expected inflation report in the UK.

 Hong Kong's Hang Seng Index gained 0.8% after trading reopened, but markets remained closed in mainland China for the Lunar New Year holiday.
 Stocks fell elsewhere in Asia, with Japan's Nikkei 225 down 0.7% and South Korea's Kospi down 1.1%.